weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.isDelayed()

-Check is the message has been delayed.
+Check if the message has been delayed.

 A message is delayed when it has been for some time in the scheduler queue and then removed and enqueued for delivery.